-FCA Definitions
+FCA definitions

-Governance Advisory Arrangement (per FCA Rules COBS 19.5).
-An arrangement between a 'firm' and a third party under which the third party establishes a committee to represent the interests of 'relevant policyholders' in the firm's 'relevant schemes'.

-Relevant policyholder (per FCA Rules COBS 19.5).
-A member of a relevant scheme who is or has been a worker entitled to have contributions paid by or on behalf of his employer in respect of that relevant scheme.
-Relevant policyholders are referred to as "members" in the following sections of this report.

-Relevant scheme (per FCA Rules COBS 19.5).
-A personal pension scheme or stakeholder pension scheme for which direct payment arrangements are, or have been, in place, and under which contributions have been paid for two or more employees of the same employer.

-Firm.
-An FCA authorised individual or person.
-COURTIERS Investment Services Limited is an FCA authorised firm.
+- Governance Advisory Arrangement (per FCA Rules COBS 19.5) an arrangement between a 'firm' and a third party under which the third party establishes a committee to represent the interests of 'relevant policyholders' in the firm's 'relevant schemes'. - Relevant policyholder (per FCA Rules COBS 19.5) a member of a relevant scheme who is or has been a worker entitled to have contributions paid by or on behalf of his employer in respect of that relevant scheme.
+Relevant policyholders are referred to as members in the following sections of this report. - Relevant scheme (per FCA Rules COBS 19.5) a personal pension scheme or stakeholder pension scheme for which direct payment arrangements are, or have been, in place, and under which contributions have been paid for two or more employees of the same employer. - Firm an FCA authorised individual or person.
+Courtiers Investment Services Limited is an FCA authorised firm.

-1. INTRODUCTION
+1. Introduction

-The GAA was established on 2nd September 2015 by COURTIERS Investment Services Limited ("the Provider" or "COURTIERS") in partnership with PS Independent Trustees Limited, a firm of professional trustees with experience of workplace pension schemes and the governance of defined contribution (DC) pension schemes.
-On 1st November 2018, PS Independent Trustees Limited changed its name to Punter Southall Governance Services Limited ("PSGS").
+The GAA was established on 2nd September 2015 by Courtiers Investment Services Limited (the Provider or Courtiers) in partnership with PS Independent Trustees Limited, a firm of professional trustees with experience of workplace pension schemes and the governance of defined contribution pension schemes.
+On 1st November 2018, PS Independent Trustees Limited changed its name to Punter Southall Governance Services Limited (PSGS).

-COURTIERS Investment Services Limited was founded in 1982 and is a privately owned wealth management firm and SIPP provider, advising individual and corporate clients.
-COURTIERS manages a range of funds for its clients, offering global investment opportunities across a range of asset classes.
+Courtiers Investment Services Limited was founded in 1982 and is a privately owned wealth management firm and SIPP provider, advising individual and corporate clients.
+Courtiers manages a range of funds for its clients, offering global investment opportunities across a range of asset classes.
 The Provider is authorised and regulated by the Financial Conduct Authority (FCA).

 At the date of this Statement, there is only one 'relevant scheme' in place with the Provider and one default fund available to members.
-COURTIERS as the product provider does not design or choose the default strategies.
-The default strategies have been determined by the Employer(s) and their authorised financial advisers.
-The GAA and COURTIERS have an objective to monitor the default fund to ensure it is appropriate and it provides 'value for money'.
-COURTIERS as an adviser does speak to its clients regarding the different investment options available and makes a recommendation on which strategy is most suitable given the Employers' objectives and age/salary profile of their employees.
+Courtiers as the product provider does not design or choose the default investment strategies.
+The default investment strategies have been determined by the Employer(s) and their authorised financial advisers.
+The GAA and Courtiers have an objective to monitor the default fund to ensure it is appropriate and that it provides 'value for money'.
+Courtiers as an adviser does speak to its clients regarding the different investment options available and makes a recommendation on which strategy is most suitable given the Employers' objectives and age/salary profile of their employees.
 This recommendation is officially confirmed in the suitability report provided to the Employer.
-This potential conflict of interest where firms give advice on SIPPS as well as administer them is recognised by COURTIERS and managed in accordance with Principle 8 of the FCA's Principles for Businesses.
-The GAA understands that COURTIERS discloses the potential conflict to members at the outset and management procedures are in place to ensure any potential or actual conflicts of interest are dealt with appropriately and are 'fit for purpose'.
+This potential conflict of interest where firms give advice on SIPPS as well as administer them is recognised by Courtiers and managed in accordance with Principle 8 of the FCA's Principles for Businesses.
+The GAA understands that Courtiers discloses the potential conflict to Employers at the outset and management procedures are in place to ensure any potential or actual conflicts of interest are dealt with appropriately and are 'fit for purpose'.

-Members who choose to invest in the other investment funds offered by COURTIERS ('self-select' or 'non-core' funds) make their own conscious decisions to invest in particular funds and the GAA has taken this into account in this report (see Section 4).
+Members who choose to invest in the other investment funds offered by Courtiers (self-select or non-core funds) make their own decisions to invest in particular funds on an advised or non-advised basis, and the GAA has taken this into account in this report (see Section 4).